-Pittsburgh is the second largest city in Pennsylvania, behind Philadelphia.
+Pittsburgh is the second largest city in the US state of Pennsylvania, behind Philadelphia.
 It is located at the point where the Allegheny and Monongahela Rivers combine to form the Ohio River, and has more bridges than any other city in the world (even beating Venice, Italy by three).
 It was originally named after William Pitt The Elder, later Prime Minister of the UK, for his role in the Seven Years' War.
 It is the only city in the United States that was allowed by the Postal Service to end in "burgh" throughout the 20th century; see the entry under Please Select New City Name for details.

 Home of KDKA, the oldest commercial radio station in the nation and one of the few exceptions to the "W*** east of the Mississippi, K*** west of the Mississippi" rule.
 Pittsburgh is more of a Midwestern city than Philly; the two have little in common other than being in the same state.
 It is also known as Steel City, due to being a booming (and polluted) mill town for much of its history.
 Most of the steel industry has left, putting the city in an economic slump for several decades.
 This tends to be the only thing most outsiders know about Pittsburgh.